Contact

 Avoid regular styrofoam (EPS) that can melt at high temperatures, metal contact points that conduct heat, and non-breathable plastic films that cause condensation.
 Always choose certified insulation materials with proven temperature stability and use anti-static materials to prevent electronic damage.

 Technically possible but not recommended due to complex certification requirements and expensive test procedures.
-MIL-STAN compliance requires accredited test laboratories and extensive documentation.
+MIL-STD compliance requires accredited test laboratories and extensive documentation.
 For military applications, it is wiser to use certified suppliers who already meet all specifications and qualification procedures.

 How do I prevent condensation during temperature transitions during drone transport?